We share lots of good employee feedback examples, before highlighting some key rules for giving feedback to your team.

 If you ask a team member to do something, and they don’t understand why you are asking them to do it, their determination to improve their performance will be weaker.

-Example: “Thank you so much for… I have made a note of your… skills and I’ll keep them in mind for the future.”
+5. “Thank you so much for… I have made a note of your… skills and I’ll keep them in mind for the future.” – Make a Note

 When an employee does something especially noteworthy, show recognition and encourage them to replicate that behaviour by hinting that it will have a good bearing on their future.